brianreavis/microplugin.js/README.md

 Loads a plugin as a dependency and returns whatever it exports (if anything).

 #### [prototype].initializePlugins(plugins)
-Loads multiple plugins with th provided options.
+Initializes the plugin system and loads a list of plugins with the provided options.
 The "plugins" argument can be in a [variety of formats](#loading-plugins).

 ## License